Guided Green River Canoe Trips through Labyrinth Canyon

 FIRST DAY: We will meet you at 9:30 am MDT at our shop in Moab, 420 Kane Creek Blvd., load up, and drive to the put-in at Ruby Ranch, for the Green River.
 After loading our canoes and going over basic river and safety skills, we will begin our descent down river.
 We will stop for a late lunch and maybe a hike before arriving at our first night of camp.
 Trin-Alcove is made of three lovely slot canyons that intersect at the river.
 This will either be a late afternoon hike for a summer trip or the first hike on the morning of day two.

 MIDDLE DAY(S): We continue our travels down river.
 Some of the hikes to be enjoyed along the way are Hey Joe Canyon, Hell Roaring Canyon, or to the top of the Bowknot Bend, where we can visit the historic River Register and look at inscriptions left by explorers and trappers dating as far back as 1836, along with Native American drawings.
-Each evening at camp, surrounded by the towering red rock cliffs, you will enjoy delicious, homemade meals while sharing your day’s adventures with the rest of the group.
+Each evening at camp, surrounded by the towering red rock cliffs, you will enjoy delicious, gourmet style meals while sharing your day’s adventures with the rest of the group.

 LAST DAY: On our final day, we will paddle to the take-out at Mineral Bottom by noon for lunch and to unload canoes.
 The shuttle vehicles will be there for us at 1:00 pm to load you and your gear.
 We go up the Horsethief Trail, which is a very steep switchback road (this is no joke!) up 1 ½ miles on a one lane road, rising 900 feet in elevation.
 There, we can take one last look at the river below us.
 We should be back to our shop in Moab by approximately 3:30 pm.